HP to settle suits over Autonomy deal; make claim against ex-CEO Lynch

 At the end of March, HP also settled a lawsuit that accused the personal computer maker's former management of defrauding shareholders by abandoning a business model it had long touted.
 In that case, the company agreed to pay shareholders $57 million.

-The lawsuit was filed after former CEO Apotheker shocked investors on August 18, 2011 by announcing plans to refocus the company on business services and products, which included the Autonomy purchase.
+The lawsuit was filed after former HP CEO Leo Apotheker shocked investors on August 18, 2011 by announcing plans to refocus the company on business services and products, which included the Autonomy purchase.
+[ID:nL4N0MT0RI]

-(Reporting by Nadia Damouni, Casey Sullivan and Paul Sandle; Additional Reporting by Dan Levine; Editing by Martin Howell and Pravin Char)